Best Mattresses Made in the USA (2026)

 It also earned three perfect scores in the edge support, response, and customer service categories.
 Where Saatva really excels is its policies; the Classic comes with a 365-night sleep trial, a lifetime warranty, and free white glove delivery.

 I rated the Saatva Classic at a 7/10 on our scale, which is just a bit firmer than your typical medium-firm.
 While I donโ€™t often deal with back pain, I canโ€™t say Iโ€™ve ever woken up on the Saatva with many aches and pains.
-Dr. Hannah Habeeb thought the mattress had โ€œenough support to keep the spine aligned,โ€ but cautioned against some folks finding it too soft if theyโ€™re of a larger size.
+Mattress Clarityโ€™s chief medical product tester, Dr. Hannah Habeeb, thought the mattress had โ€œenough support to keep the spine aligned,โ€ but cautioned against some folks finding it too soft if theyโ€™re of a larger size.

-Where the Saatva does drop the ball for me is motion isolation.
+Where the Saatva drops the ball for me is in motion isolation.
 Iโ€™m a pretty light sleeper, so I usually judge this area quite harshly, but itโ€™s also something my fellow tester noted in the studio immediately.
 The bouncy nature of this bed seems to amplify movement rather than stifle it.
 I can feel when my bedmate so much as breathes wrong, let alone tosses and turns.
 If you want to sleep soundly without interruption, check out the Nolah Evolutionโ€”this mattress earned a perfect score for motion isolation.

 Read more in our full Saatva Classic review.